davidcornu/mason/README.md

 app.use(mason.middleware(module));
 ```

+**Notes**

-Passing `module` to `mason.middleware` is what allows Mason to load dependencies
+- Passing `module` to `mason.middleware` is what allows Mason to load dependencies
 from your application's context instead of its own.

-Setting `saveFiles` to true causes Mason to write the output of source files to the
+- Setting `saveFiles` to `true` causes Mason to write the output of source files to the
 target directory when they are accessed.
 This allows you to have a continuously up
 to date version of your compiled assets availble.